 - 160 Lake Avenue, Palm Coast, FL 32164

 Within 15 calendar days after receipt of the complaint, the ADA Coordinator or designee, will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 30 calendar days of the meeting, the ADA Coordinator or designee will respond in writing, and where appropriate, in format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of the City of Palm Coast and offer options for substantive resolution of the complaint.

-If the response from the ADA Coordinator or designee does not satisfactorily resolve the issue, the complainant or designee may submit a written appeal to the Assistant City Manager at (386) 986-3702, BFalgout@palmcoastgov.com or his designee within 15 calendar days.
+If the response from the ADA Coordinator or designee does not satisfactorily resolve the issue, the complainant or designee may submit a written appeal to the City Manager at (386) 986-3702, MMorton@palmcoastgov.com or his designee within 15 calendar days.

-Within 15 calendar days after receipt of the appeal, the Assistant City Manager or designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the Assistant City Manager or designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the City Manager or designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the City Manager or designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by the ADA Coordinator or designee, appeals to the Assistant City Manager or designee, and responses from these two offices will be retained by the City of Palm Coast in accordance with the retention laws of the State of Florida.
+All written complaints received by the ADA Coordinator or designee, appeals to the City Manager or designee, and responses from these two offices will be retained by the City of Palm Coast in accordance with the retention laws of the State of Florida.